pabaldonedo/pabaldonedo.github.io/_posts/2025-09-20-probability-and-error-link-ii.md

 \* We just use the results of the previous post for $$\log p (y$$ \| $$\theta, X)$$  for the second term in the sum

-So the end result is:
+So we end up with:

 $$
 \begin{equation}